delvtech/agent0/lib/agent0/README.md

-# Running Bots
+# Running Agents

-We have set up bots to run on a dedicated AWS EC2 instance.
+We have set up agents to run on a dedicated AWS EC2 instance.
 These instructions can likely be followed for other unix/linux setups, however.

 ## Step 1: Install elf-simulations